Academic Standards

 Students maintain a place in the Law School by fulfilling the following requirements:

-- Have a cumulative 3.450 grade point average OR a grade point average that is equal to or greater than the median GPA of the preceding year’s entering class (whichever is lesser) by the time of application/entrance to Marquette Law School.
-This includes all college course work whether taken at Marquette University or at another institution.
-Note: this encompasses all transfer course work from other institutions whether summer sessions, concurrent course work, or college credit obtained via a dual enrollment program while in high school.
+• Have an overall current cumulative GPA that minimally meets the GPA requirement of their entering cohort (see below for links).
+This GPA encompasses all college coursework whether taken at Marquette University or another institution.
+All transfer coursework from other institution(s) whether summer sessions, concurrent coursework, or college credit obtained via a dual enrollment program while in high school is included in this calculation.
 Specific questions regarding this standard should be directed to the Law School Office of Admissions.

 Note: Students who are on track to fulfill the MCC, undergraduate curriculum and major requirements, and other criteria as listed above, but do not meet the above academic standards for GPA and/or LSAT may elect to apply to the Law School and be considered for early admission as part of the general applicant pool.
 In such instances, admission to the Law School is not guaranteed.
 If such students are not admitted to the Law School, they may complete their senior year to fulfill remaining graduation requirements, and they reapply to the Law School in a subsequent admissions cycle.